 Landscaping and lighting plans are expected to be refined at the Site Plan Application stage.
 The team will meet all mandatory requirements surrounding topsoil volumes, light pollution reduction, and native planting.

-The project team has taken note of tree compensation guidelines and commits to no net-loss of trees on the subject site at full-buildout.
-This is accomplished, in part, by meeting planting standards along Kingston Road and in publicly accessible spaces including the Gateway Plaza and the POPS.

-Outdoor amenity spaces are provided at a rate of 2 square metres per residential unit.
-This is inclusive of rooftop amenities on some podium roofs.
-A portion of outdoor amenity space is being provided as green roofs, Certain units will benefit from private balconies and terraces in addition to the communal outdoor elements.
-In support of wildlife in the area, bird friendly frits will be applied to windows, in alignment with the requirements and as per the provided site elevations.
+The project team has taken note of tree compensation guidelines, and commits to no net-loss of trees on the subject site at full-buildout.
+This is accomplished, in part, by meeting planting standards along private and public streets.
+Generous outdoor amenity spaces are provided at a rate of 4 square metres per residential unit.
+This is inclusive of rooftop open amenities and private balconies.
+In support of wildlife in the area, bird friendly frits will be applied to window as per the provided site elevations.